 We are united in a passion for minerals, fossils and lapidary work, with the principle focus being on minerals.

-The Society holds monthly meetings in the Methodist Church in Perrymount Road in Haywards Heath, runs field trips in the UK and abroad and puts on a significant show each year in November in the Clair Hall in Haywards Heath.
+The Society holds monthly meetings in the Methodist Church in Perrymount Road in Haywards Heath, runs field trips in the UK and abroad and puts on a significant show each year in November in the Haywards Heath College, Harlands Road RH16 1LT.

 We are a friendly group of people who aim to educate ourselves through sharing of knowledge of members and through input from club activities.
 We also aim to have a lot of good fellowship together and enjoy a range of social activities.

 If you would like to find out more, come and give us a try and attend a couple of our meetings on a no obligation basis.

 The other pages on this website give details of where and when we meet and of the timetable for the rest of the year.

 Also do come to the show in November; it is a fabulous event and showcases the best in mineral collecting in the UK.

 For access to the Members Only section, click on the Members Only tab, and a log in form appears, and a tab labelled 'Sign Up'.

 Click on that and you will be asked for your name and email address.

 The request is sent to the webmaster for approval.